Or create a link with the address #brevoConversationsExpanded:

 Generate a unique random string for each user and save it to your database.

-When the user is logged in, specify their string before the widget code like this:
+When the user is logged in, specify their string before the widget code:

 ❗️

-visitorIdmust be unique and secret (i.e. not available to other users) as someone might use it to get access to a private conversation.
-It’s best to use randomly generated string.
-Do not use publicly known data such as user’s ID, name, email, etc.
+visitorIdmust be unique and secret (not available to other users), since it could be used to access a private conversation.
+Use a randomly generated string.
+Do not use publicly known data such as a user’s ID, name, or email.

-You can choose the widget language from Conversations’ settings and use Javascript API for more granular control (see language setting).
+Choose the widget language from Conversations’ settings, and use the JavaScript API for more granular control (see the language setting).

-If the desired language is not supported or you wish to change some of the strings of an existing language, you can override one of the existing languages with your set of strings.
+If the language you want isn’t supported, or you want to change strings in an existing language, override one of the existing languages with your set of strings.

 ❗

-Note, that adding unsupported languages as new properties to the locale object (“fi”, “sv”, “pl” etc.) is not possible.
+You cannot add unsupported languages as new properties to the locale object (“fi”, “sv”, “pl”, etc.).

 locale.json

-To change more strings, just add all of them to the locale property of BrevoConversationsSetup (adhere to the structure of the original locale file).
-If the language code key is not specified, phrases will be changed in all language versions.
+To change more strings, add them to the locale property of BrevoConversationsSetup (following the structure of the original locale file).
+If no language code key is specified, phrases are changed in all language versions.

 You can change as many strings as you want.
-Bear in mind that strings with keys starting with _ are protected from changing.
+Strings with keys starting with _ are protected and cannot be changed.

-You can also change the locale dynamically using setLocale method:
+You can also change the locale dynamically using the setLocale method: